ygemici/osz/docs/messages.md

 ### Low level user Library

-Only five functions, variations on synchronisation.
+There are only five functions for messaging, variations on synchronisation.
 They are provided by `libc`, and defined in [etc/include/sys/core.h](https://github.com/bztsrc/osz/blob/master/etc/include/sys/core.h).
+You should not use them directly (unless you're implementing your own message protocol), use higher level functions instead.

 ```c
 /* async, send a message and return it's serial (non-blocking) */